rundeck/docs/docs/tutorials/jobs.md

 ![Restart run page](~@assets/img/fig0608.png)

+### Using Multiple tabs in the browser

+Some customers have reported having unexpected issues when using multiples tabs .
+Example of unexpected behaviour includes missing saved options and workflow in the jobs.
+It's suggested to use a single tab when editing a job.

 ### Job run with the CLI

 The jobs can also be started from the command line using the